gabr-iele/iMuseum/Second Iteration/README.md

 ## Structure - Second Iteration

-This folders contains all the document for the first iteration of the project.
+This folders contains all the document for the second iteration of the project.

 * [[Architecture](TBD)] Contains the documents describing the architecture.
 * [[Design](TBD)] Contains the documents describing the design.